Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Experiment Design

 \subsection{News Articles}

-Raters labeled two collections of English language news articles, taken from two other studies that were conducted independently in parallel with this one, by different teams.
+Raters labeled two collections of English language news articles, taken from two other studies that were conducted independently in parallel with this one, by teams at other universities \cite{allen2020scaling,article:NYUarticlecollection}.
 The first collection was selected from among 796 articles provided by Facebook that were flagged by their internal algorithms as potentially benefitting from fact-checking.
-Among those, 207 articles were manually selected based on the headline or lede including a factual claim, because the study's focus was how little information needs to be presented to raters in order for them to make good judgments, and subjects were presented with only the headline and lede rather than viewing the entire article \cite{allen2020scaling}.
-Facebook also provided a topical classification based on an internal aglorithm; of the 207 articles, 109 articles were classified by Facebook as ``political''.
+Among those, the authors of that paper manually selected 207 articles where the headline or lede included a factual claim.
+That study's focus was how little information needs to be presented to raters in order for them to make good judgments, and participants were presented with only the headline and lede rather than viewing the entire article \cite{allen2020scaling}.
+Facebook also provided a topical classification of the articles based on an internal aglorithm that they did not share; of the 207 articles, 109 articles were classified by Facebook as ``political''.

 The second collection, containing 165 articles, comes from a study that focused on whether raters could judge items soon after they were published~\cite{article:NYUarticlecollection}.
-It consisted of the most popular article each day from each of five categories: liberal mainstream news; conservative mainstream news; liberal low-quality news; conservative low-quality news; and low-quality news sites with no clear political orientation.
-Five articles per day were selected on 31 days between November 13, 2019 and February 6, 2020.
+It consisted of the most popular article each day from each of five categories defined by the authors of that study: liberal mainstream news; conservative mainstream news; liberal low-quality news; conservative low-quality news; and low-quality news sites with no clear political orientation.
+Five articles per day were selected on 31 days between November 13, 2019 and February 6, 2020.\footnote{In the published report, the authors analyzed results for only 99 of the 165 articles, excluding those from liberal and conservative mainstream sites.
+They also added an additional 36 articles in a second wave, which was conducted later; those articles were not assessed in our study.}

-Our rating process occurred some months later.
-Four articles from the first collection and two articles from the second collection were removed because the URLs were no longer reachable when our journalists rated them, leaving a total of 368 articles between the two collections.
+Our rating process occurred later, from March 1 to March 14, 2020.
+Four articles from the first collection and two articles from the second collection were removed because the URLs were no longer reachable when our journalists rated them in May and June, leaving a total of 368 articles between the two collections.